AmeriCorps Members Get Things Done!

-AmeriCorps members help communities recover from the damage caused by natural and other disasters.
+AmeriCorps members help communities recover from natural disasters.

-AmeriCorps members build affordable housing units for families to increase economic opportunity for those living in poverty.
+AmeriCorps members build affordable housing units for families to increase economic opportunity.

-AmeriCorps members facilitate mentorship programs to connect students with community members who can help with academic performance and college preparation.
+AmeriCorps members mentor students to help them with academic performance and college preparation.

-AmeriCorps members encourage community members to donate fresh produce to local schools to promote healthy futures and reduce childhood obesity.
+AmeriCorps members promote healthy futures and reduce childhood obesity.

-AmeriCorps members assist veterans and military families in filing for benefits claims, so they get access to the resources they need.
+AmeriCorps members help veterans and military families gain access to the resources they deserve.

 - Student loan deferment

-AmeriCorps members are dedicated to getting things done for their communities.
-AmeriCorps members can commit to a service term of anywhere from 3 months to a year, and AmeriCorps members are eligible to serve multiple terms.
+AmeriCorps members may agree to service terms of anywhere from three months to a full year, and members are eligible to serve up to four terms.